Written by: Brach Eichler Injury Lawyers

 When a construction worker suffers a work-related injury, the only available remedy is workers’ compensation, which only partially compensates the employee.
 However, when unsafe working conditions cause an accident resulting in injury or death, there may be grounds for a personal injury or wrongful death lawsuit.

-Employer negligence is often a factor in construction accidents, creating chaotic worksite were accidents are more likely to occur.
+Employer negligence is often a factor in construction accidents, creating chaotic worksites where accidents are more likely to occur.
 Employers looking to cut costs often hurry projects, hire untrained workers, require long hours, and ignore safety protocols for workers, for example, operating at heights on scaffolds and ladders.

 After a construction accident, you could be contacted soon after the accident by an insurance company for the negligent party.
 You should limit whatever you say to any insurer.

-A lawyer who is protecting your interests will investigate the accident, determine the cause, and hold all negligent parties accountable.
-The sooner you contact an attorney, the quicker they will be able to preserve vital evidence in your case.
+A construction accident lawyer in New Jersey can protect your interests, investigate the accident, determine the cause, and hold all negligent parties accountable.
+The sooner you contact an construction accident attorney in New Jersey, the quicker they will be able to preserve vital evidence in your case.

 If you happen to be struggling with affording your medical care, a lawyer may be able to negotiate discounted treatment rates.
 They could also help you obtain a medical lien that allows you to continue receiving care while your claim is pending.
 The amount you owe any healthcare provider will be deducted later from a settlement amount or jury award.